gregheffner/k8-patchNbounce/README.md

-# Kubernetes Reboot Playbook
+# Kubernetes HA Reboot Playbook

 This Ansible playbook is designed to safely reboot nodes in a Kubernetes cluster.
+Rebooting in this fashion will not have an outage.
 It performs the following tasks:

 1. Drains the node to ensure that all pods are safely evicted.
 2. Reboots the node.